 Traditionally, most Uzbeks were semi-nomadic shepherds; however, today, most of those living in Central Asia either farm or live and work in larger towns and cities.
 Among those who farm, the principal crop is cotton.
 Fruits, vegetables, and grains are also grown.

 Their common staple food is rice and "osh" is the national dish cooked with rice.
-Pasta is also common food item.
+Pasta is also a common food item.
 It was probably brought to Central Asia hundreds of years ago by Italian or Chinese traders who traveled along the Silk Road.
 Two favorite pasta dishes are ash (a noodle dish sometimes mixed with yogurt) and ashak (an Uzbek-style ravioli).

 The traditional dress of the Uzbeks is very distinctive.
 But today, most wear Western style clothing, especially those who live in large, previously Soviet cities.